michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0104.md

 - adj: weighing heavily on the senses or spirit
 - adj: marked by unjust severity or arbitrary behavior
 ### Family
+- oppressive: oppressively, oppressiveness+
-oppressive: oppressively, oppressiveness+;oppress: oppressed, oppresses, oppressing, oppression, oppressive, oppressor;oppression: oppressions;oppressor: oppressors
+- oppress: oppressed, oppresses, oppressing, oppression, oppressive, oppressor
+- oppression: oppressions
+- oppressor: oppressors
 ### Examples
 - To Clark, the cruelty only reinforced her ideas about the oppressive system.
 - “The wallpaper is a bit oppressive,” Julieta observes, and she’s being kind.